Rory, an employee of 2021 Community Grant recipient, Ability Works

 For Ability Works, this non-financial support has been a great benefit, securing a new Board member and volunteers to help the business succeed.

-“Julia Shtepa from Westpac joined us in 2019 as a Board Director,” said Boyd.
+“Julia Shtepa from Westpac joined us in 2019 as a Board Director,” said Boyce.
 “She was introduced to us through the Westpac Foundation Board Observership program.
 Her legal and IT expertise were critical when assessing IT proposals during our technology upgrade.
 She is also a strong support with governance of external IT contractors.

 “Pre-Covid, we also had Westpac volunteers come and work at Ability Works during peak times.
 That has been very helpful as it saved us having to get casual labour at short notice and helped keep costs down.”